nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info"> :notebook: **Note:** Field Constraints
 - Names should only contain alphabets, hyphens, dots, commas, forward slash and spaces, and be between 1 and 100 characters long.
-- Although / is allowed in names, you should use it carefully, input like m/ g/ n/ will still be recognised as prefix and may lead to unexpected behaviour
+- Although / is allowed in names, you should use it carefully, input like m/ g/ n/ will still be recognised as prefix and may lead to unexpected behaviour.
 - Phone numbers should only contain numbers, and be exactly 8 digits long.
 - Gender should be either `male` or `female`.
 - Module should consist of alphanumeric characters and spaces only, and it should be between 1 and 30 characters long.